Mya Byrne: Career

 In 2015, Byrne was named an Emerging Artist at the Falcon Ridge Folk Festival, performing on the mainstage, and released her first solo full-length album, "As I Am".
 She was the first-place Americana winner in the 2015 Great American Song Contest, and appeared at the 2016 Philadelphia Folk Festival and again at Falcon Ridge.
 In 2016, her short story "Chain of Rocks" was published in The James Franco Review, selected by guest editor Ryka Aoki.
 In 2017, she performed at the San Francisco Trans March, and in early 2018, the Ms. San Francisco Leather contest.

 Her music was also featured in "[Trans]formation", a new play on trans identity, in collaboration with The Living Canvas in Chicago.

-In addition to performing solo, Byrne plays bass and writes songs for The Homobiles, a San Francisco-based queercore band fronted by Lynn Breedlove (formerly of Tribe 8), and Lavender Country, founded in 1973 and recognised by the Country Music Hall of Fame as the world's first openly gay country music band.
+Byrne formerly played bass and wrote songs for The Homobiles, a San Francisco-based queercore band fronted by Lynn Breedlove (formerly of Tribe 8), and Lavender Country, founded in 1973 and recognised by the Country Music Hall of Fame as the world's first openly gay country music band.
+She has also written songs and played lead guitar with the queer country band Secret Emchy Society.

 In June 2019, Byrne headlined Berkeley Pride, and performed solo on the main stage of the San Francisco Dyke March.

 In October 2021, Byrne composed and recorded the theme music for Amazon Music's Country Heat Weekly podcast, hosted by Kelly Sutton.

 In January 2022, Byrne was named one of twelve artists to watch in 2022 by Nashville Scene and CMT.

+In Sep 2022 Mya announced her signing to Kill Rock Stars in Rolling Stone and in January 2023 announced her debut for the imprint, “Rhinestone Tomboy”.